 "Listen to your body, feed your body", Surinder Singh, yoga teacher, Rishikesh

-Maybe you also dream of walking the Camino ?
-For most people, the Camino de Santiago is an active journey and experiences beyond the ordinary.
-Some travel alone, and others go on the Camino together.
-Some walk 10-15 km. a day, others 20-30 km. or more.
+Maybe you dream of walking the Camino?
+The Camino de Santiago is for most people with a desire to walk and experience something out of the ordinary.
+Many travel alone, and others go on the Camino together.
+Some walk 10-15 km. a day and others 20-30 km. or more.

-Walking the "entire Camino" across Spain can be a challenge , and many prefer a shorter trip.
-In itself a full-fledged experience and perhaps the start of more journeys in the footsteps of the ancient pilgrims.
+It can be a challenge to walk all the way across Spain to Santiago in Galicia, and many choose a shorter trip.
+A great experience in itself - and perhaps the start of more journeys walking in the footsteps of the ancient pilgrims?

 "Look for the signs, the signs of life," Mincho Fuertes

-The story tells of Saint James, who sailed from what we know as Israel to Spain and walked to Santiago de Compostela in Galicien to spread the message of God and Jesus.
-Later, his remains were brought back to Santiago, where they are said to be buried under the impressive cathedral.
-Since then, countless people have walked to Santiago de Compostela, and over time a large network of pilgrimage routes has been established in Spain, France, and many other European countries.
+The story tells of Saint James, who sailed to Spain and walked to Santiago de Compostela in the northwest corner of Spain to spread the message of God and Jesus.
+Later, his mortal remains were brought back to Santiago, where they are said to be buried under the imposing cathedral.
+Since then, countless people have walked to Santiago, and over time a large network of pilgrimage routes has been established in both Spain, France and several other European countries.

-Traditionally, the Camino was walked for religious reasons, and in the Middle Ages, for example, it was common for criminals to be sentenced to walk under simple conditions.
-The Camino still oozes history, and it is exciting to find your way as a modern pilgrim.
+Traditionally, most people walked for religious reasons, and in the Middle Ages, it was common for criminals to be sentenced to walk..
+The Camino is steeped in history, and it is exciting to find your way as a modern pilgrim with a backpack and high skies.

-The so-called French route from Saint Jean Pied de Port offers great views from the start and continues through varied landscapes with a total of 775 km. to Santiago.
-The classic route goes through historic cities such as Pamplona, Logroño, Burgos and León and also offers a string of charming villages with a guaranteed pilgrim atmosphere.
-From April to October, and especially from May to September, there are many on the route, and it may be a good idea to book accommodation in advance.
+The classic route offers great views from the start in Saint Jean Pied de Port on the French side of the Pyrenees, before continuing through varied landscapes with a total of 775 km. to Santiago.
+The route leads through historic cities such as Pamplona, Logroño, Burgos and León and also offers a string of charming villages and a guarantee of pilgrim atmosphere.
+From April to October, and especially from May to September, there are typically many on the route, and it is a good idea to book accommodation in advance.

-With wild views on the edge of the Pyrenees
+Wild views on the edge of the green Pyrenees

-The Camino del Norte, starting at the French-Spanish border near San Sebastian, is also popular with pilgrims and travelers from all over the world.
-The route stretches for 630 km. more or less along the Spanish north coast, before leading inland at Ribadeo with a total of 820 km. to Santiago de Compostela.
-Especially the first part in the Basque Country up to Bilbao is a challenge with many hills, but after that the route is more straight with many flat sections and gentle hills up to Santander.
+The Camino del Norte, starting at the French-Spanish border, is also popular with pilgrims and travelers from all over the world.
+The route stretches for 630 km. more or less along the Spanish north coast before heading inland at the entrance to Galicia with a total of 820 km. to Santiago.
+The first part of the route in the Basque Country is a challenge with steep hills, but from around Bilbao the route is more straightforward with flat stretches and gentle hills to Santander and so on.

-Camino del Norte is a beautiful experience with varied landscapes and magnificent beaches.
-San Sebastian is known for its cuisine and the many Michelin restaurants, and in general the Basque Country, Cantabria, Asturias and Galicien are packed with tapas and treats for every taste.
-The route is far from overrun, and most are surprised and overwhelmed by the lush and inviting landscapes.
+The Camino del Norte is a beautiful experience with magnificent landscapes and wild beaches.
+Among many highlights, the route starts in San Sebastian, known for its gastronomy and Michelin restaurants.
+Overall, the Basque Country, Cantabria, Asturias and Galicia are packed with tapas and treats for every taste, and the route is far from overcrowded.

-Camino del Norte - a hilly pleasure in the lush Basque Country
+Camino del Norte - a hilly pleasure in the Basque Country

-There are fewer accommodation options in winter , but you can walk the Camino all year round.
-The number of pilgrims drops during October and November, and relatively few walk in winter.
-I myself was lucky with 15-17 degrees celsius along the Camino del Norte in January a few years ago (photo above).
-Last year I experienced some rain in June, whereas October and November offered beautiful weather when I was along the Camino del Salvador, the Primitivo and the Camino Finisterre-Muxía - followed by a bus trip to Porto and a walk to Santiago.
-It is difficult to predict the weather, but at least I have never regretted a single one of my journeys on the Camino.
+There are fewer accommodation options in winter, but you can walk the Camino de Santiago all year round.
+The number of pilgrims drops during October, and relatively few walk in winter.
+I myself was lucky with 15-17 degrees Celsius along the Camino del Norte in January a few years ago (photo above).
+Last year I experienced some rain in June, whereas October and November were beautiful weather, when I was on a longer journey along the Camino del Salvador, the Primitivo and the Camino Finisterre-Muxía - followed by a bus trip to Porto and a walk to Santiago.
+It is difficult to predict the weather, but I have never regretted a single one of my walks on the Camino.

-I recommend traveling light with only the necessary equipment and a weight of max.
-10% of body weight.
-I typically carry a medium-sized backpack of 6-12 kg. depending on the season and my purpose for the trip.
-It is also normal to have your luggage transported for 4-6 euros until the next check-in.
-Some cycle the Camino, others stay at home.
-Everyone decides for themselves.
+- I recommend traveling light with only necessary equipment and a maximum of 10% of your body weight.
+I typically carry 6-12 kg. depending on season and my purpose for the trip.
+Also It´s a possible to have luggage transported for 4-6 euros until the next check-in.

 Santillana del Mar, Cantabria, Northern Spain